prvnl/simperium-user-manager/README.md

 * Change the 'settings.php' file according to your settings
 * Create a database on your MySQL instance
 * Create a user for your database on your MySQL instance
-* Create the tokens table, using the 'tokes_table.sql' script
+* Create the tokens table in your database, using the 'tokes_table.sql' script
-* Upload the PHP files the your web hosting
+* Upload the PHP files to your web hosting
 * Test your Simperium Reset Password script!

 Things still to do: